 Hopefully this piece has provided you with some helpful insight and tips to consider when planning PR activity in the home interiors industry.

 Remember to revisit your strategy regularly, and be honest about what is or isn’t working and what is helping to drive organic performance.
-If you’re finding that reactive commentary is proving to be hugely successful in driving results, it may be worth putting more time into this tactic.
+If you’re finding that reactive commentary is proving to be hugely successful in driving results, it may be worth putting more time into this tactic as opposed to creative-led campaigns.

-There’s nothing us PRs love more than a good newsjacking opportunity and to keep on top of all the upcoming national days, weeks and months, we’ve created the ultimate content calendar – enjoy!
+There’s nothing we PRs love more than a good newsjacking opportunity and to keep on top of all the upcoming national days, weeks, and months, we’ve created C3 Newsroom – sharing all the latest opportunities across a range of sectors with our ‘always on’ approach.